CLICK TO BOOK JINJA ADVENTURES

 What to Expect on a Rafting Trip in Jinja

-A typical rafting day in Jinja starts early with a hearty breakfast, often provided by your chosen rafting company.
+A typical Rafting in Jinja day starts early with a hearty breakfast, often provided by your chosen rafting company.
 You’ll then head to the riverbank for a safety briefing and gear fitting—life jackets, helmets, and paddles are standard.
 No prior rafting experience is required, but you should be reasonably fit and comfortable in water.

 Most full-day rafting trips cover about 19–26 kilometers, featuring 8–10 rapids, with four or more reaching Grade 5 intensity.